 - 1. Expedited or normal flow data flow control commands - 2.
 Communications Network Management data - 3.
-Control information passed to application program by the AIF.

-If sense data is present, it is found in SCCB.SC ESD.
+Control information passed to application by AIF. - If sense data is present, it is found in SCCB.SC ESD.

 Bit 3 RCSCNL

 The call has been cancelled; it is not processed.
 If the application desires the order to be processed, the call must be reexecuted.